 Tantra proposes that each one of us must undergo within ourselves this total union, a joining of the female and male within us.
 And when love partners dance the path of Tantra together, the relationship is transformed into a sacred journey to Oneness.

 Tantra describes a movement of energy, a welling up within us, of joyous excitation.
 Unlike forms of meditation that cause us to withdraw from the world of senses, Tantra encourages us to start with the senses, building on their ability to focus us in the present moment.
+Tantra probably presented the first teaching of what is now called “mindfulness.”

-This energy need not be explicitly sexual; all sensual experience is appreciated as a tool for awakening the energy within us.
+This ever-present energy need not be explicitly sexual; all sensual experience is appreciated as a tool for awakening the energy within us.
 In the moment that we shift from overt physical pleasure to an internal joy, to a focus on the internal movement of energy, the subtle nature of our being is exposed and Tantra takes place.
 Nor does Tantra exclude experiences which are not overtly pleasurable; this same internal shift of focus can take place as we experience outward pain, even death.

 Tantra occurs only in the present moment; yesterday’s experience has no relevance.